 The planning proposal would increase the potential population at risk within those areas that can flood.
 When the discussion in Section 5.6.2 is considered, it means that where there was a population on a low flood island that population will be increased but the building will convert the island to a high flood island.
-This means the population at risk will increase but the risk to the population will decrease.
+This means the population at risk will increase but the risk to each individual in the population at that site will decrease.

-In all other areas the population at risk will increase but the risk to the population will either remain the same or will increase depending on whether it was already a high flood island or previously was low rise with rising road access or an overland escape route.
+In all other areas the population at risk will increase but the risk to individuals in the population will either remain the same or will increase depending on whether it was already a high flood island or previously was low rise with rising road access or an overland escape route.